xCures/llm_qa_extraction_pipeline/README.md

 - Access to Redshift Data API and the appropriate SageMaker role (for FHIR extraction).
 - A list of subject IDs (`subject_ids.csv`).
 - YAML config defining comparison logic (see `configs/` folder).
+- A `.env` file in the project root with your Redshift Data API credentials and permissions

 ## Usage
 | Script                          | Purpose                                                                                          |